-CLIVE BARRATT, is an independent artist and songwriter, originally from Blackburn, Lancashire, England, now living in Chilliwack, British Columbia.
-Recording for WALL of STORMS commenced in 2012; however, a series of misfortunes in the lives of members of Clive's family, the producer's family and the untimely death of the drummer, shortly after recording for the second song "Dance The Night Away" was completed, resulted in numerous production delays.
+CLIVE BARRATT is an independent artist originally from Blackburn, Lancashire, England, now living in Chilliwack, British Columbia.
+Recording for WALL of STORMS commenced in 2012; however, a series of misfortunes in the lives of members of Clive's family, the producer's family and the untimely death of the drummer, soon after recording began, resulted in a string of production delays.

-Except for a some of the drums, all tracks were recorded at MARPOLE RECORDING STUDIO in Langley, British Columbia, by producer Rob Begg.
-Additional drums were recorded at The Bathouse Recording Studio in Kingston, Ontario by audio engineer Nyles Spencer and at the GBDrums Studio in Kingston, Ontario by drummer Gary Barratt.
+Most tracks were recorded at MARPOLE RECORDING STUDIO in Langley, British Columbia, by producer Rob Begg.
+Some drums were recorded at The Bathouse Recording Studio in Bath, Ontario by audio engineer Nyles Spencer and at the GBDrums Studio in Kingston, Ontario by drummer Gary Barratt.

 Clive wrote the lyrics and music for all songs on the album.
 On various songs, he sings both lead and background vocals, plays 6 and 12-string acoustic guitars, lead guitar, slide guitar and bass guitar, mandolin, piano, keyboards, harmonica, and percussion.

 Musicians joining Clive on WALL OF STORMS include Rob Begg on lead, rhythm and bass guitars, keyboards and back-up vocals, Bill Patterson on bass guitar & keyboards, Gary Barratt and Ron E. Wells on drums, and the late Rogé Belanger on both drums and back-up vocals.
-Back-up vocalists include Lisa Adrianne, Andrea Petersen and Michelle Szulc.
+Female back-up vocalists include Lisa Adrianne, Andrea Petersen and Michelle Szulc.
 Michelle is also the singer of the national anthems at televised NHL hockey games.

 The late Rogé Belanger plays drums and sings background vocals on "Tonight You're Going Out".
 Rogé spent 15 years touring with Canadian rock icon Randy Bachman, as Bachman's drummer and back-up vocalist.
 Rogé's distinctive harmonies will also be heard on Clive's punchy song "Dance The Night Away".
 Unfortunately, Rogé lost his life to cancer on 27 September 2012.
 These two songs are his final studio recorded works.